keys icon

 Your equity release provider will decide how much to lend you based on several factors, including your age, the value of your property, and even your medical history.
 In some cases, certain medical conditions can mean they’re able to lend you more than with a standard plan, and it’s worth bearing in mind that the older you are when you apply, the greater the proportion of your home’s value you can borrow.
 Read our guide to find out more about how equity release works.

-A retirement interest-only (RIO) mortgage is a relatively new product available to older borrowers.
-In essence, it’s similar to a standard interest-only mortgage in that borrowers only have to repay the interest for the term of the mortgage, making it a lot more affordable for those on a reduced pension income.
+A retirement interest-only (RIO) mortgage is similar to a standard interest-only mortgage in that borrowers only have to repay the interest during the mortgage term, making it a lot more affordable for those on a reduced pension income.
 Indeed, it’s often used as a way to repay an existing interest-only loan, making it a great option for those who don’t have another way to repay the capital.
-A RIO mortgage is often thought of as a halfway house between a standard mortgage and equity release.
-The affordability criteria will be easier to meet with a RIO mortgage than a standard repayment one, yet regular payments are still made, meaning that only the capital has to be repaid at the end of the mortgage term – which is achieved on the sale of the property, when the borrower goes into long-term care or passes away.
-Anything left over from the sale goes to the home-owner’s beneficiaries.

 Should I speak to a mortgage broker?